 Applicants are required to have a Bachelor's degree in public or business administration, geographic information systems, statistics or criminal justice from an accredited college or university.
 Two years full time experience involving formulation analysis, evaluation, and implementation of research programs in the fields of criminal behavior or social science with prior law enforcement related experience preferred.
 Computer proficiency with spreadsheets, word processing, geographic information systems and statistical applications.

 The Santa Clara Police Department is committed to providing a workforce with the highest standards of integrity and honesty.
 Applicants considered for appointment to this position will be subject to a thorough background investigation consisting of, but not limited to, criminal history, Department of Justice and FBI fingerprinting, DMV driving history, credit check, previous/current employment references, personal references, a polygraph exam and a psychological exam.
+A medical examination is also required following a conditional job offer.
 All information provided by applicants is required to be truthful and accurate; failure to do so may result in disqualification.

 Jail Service Officer